Artificial slate roof tile History

 Interlocking slate roof tiles, Composite roofing slates, Man made slate NZ, Imitation slate, synthetic slate,

-The First type of Artificial slate roof tile is the Asbestos slate – They have been brought into this country since the early 1900`s original used on churches it came in a diamond shape pattern, there are still churches and the odd house still with this product on today, showing it has stood the test of time.
-There was all so an asbestos slate tile made in New Zealand up until 1979 when asbestos use was banned.
+The First type of Artificial slate roof tile is the Asbestos slate – They have been brought into this country since the early 1900`s original used on churches it came in a diamond shape pattern.
+There are still churches and the odd house still with this product on today.It shows it has stood the test of time.
+There was also an asbestos slate tile made in New Zealand up until 1979 when asbestos use was banned.

 Reconstituted slate tiles, Interlocking slate tiles, Composite slate, Man made slate – are typically made up of 60-80% Recycled slate spoil.
 They were original produced in 1985 and imported in to NZ from the early 90`s and stopped 10 years later due to failures becoming apparent in the roof tiles.

-These types of products have been made in Europe for 30 years as a cheap alternative to a genuine slate roof, it is industry acknowledged that while it is initially cheaper than real slate, the life span is considerable less than most other roofing products.
-These products still carry a manufactures guarantee valid in Britain and Europe only, one manufacturer gives 10 years the other 15 years.
-These composite slates have a life expectancy on average in Europe of 22 years, so in the life time of your roof you will replace it at least twice compared to a concrete or tin tile, three times compared to a Clay tile roof, possibly four when compared to a quality slate roof which will last a minimum of 80 years, so cost wise over time it works out more expensive than other roofing products based on history of these products in the UK.
+These types of products have been made in Europe for 30 years as a cheap alternative to a genuine slate roof.
+It is industry acknowledged that while it is initially cheaper than real slate, the life span is considerable less than most other roofing products.
+These products still carry a manufactures guarantee valid in Britain and Europe only.
+One manufacturer gives 10 years the other 15 years.
+These composite slates have a life expectancy on average in Europe of 22 years.
+So in the life time of your roof you will replace it at least twice compared to a concrete or tin til.
+Three times compared to a Clay tile roof, possibly four when compared to a quality slate roof which will last a minimum of 80 years.
+So cost wise over time it works out more expensive than other roofing products based on history of these products in the UK.

-The issues with an Artificial slate roof tile is they are prone to UV destabilisation which breaks down the stability of the resins used to bind the slate spoil together, which in turn leaves them vulnerable, as they become extremely brittle.
+The issues with an Artificial slate roof tile is they are prone to UV destabilisation.
+This breaks down the stability of the resins used to bind the slate spoil together.
+Which in turn leaves them vulnerable, as they become extremely brittle.
 As our UVI index in New Zealand is far greater than in England and Europe we see accelerated breakdown of the resin molecules in this part of the world.
 Based on the history of these products in New Zealand conditions, we have seen failures in these roofing materials on houses that are only 10-20 years old.
-They have not stood the test of time in the past, the critical issue remains some have failed to meet the performance requirements of the NZ building code B2 with regards to durability which states a minimum of 15 years.
-There are many other products cheaper that will out perform these types of products, tin, asphalt shingles, flat clay tiles, they may be worth considering, as it is worth doing the research now to enable you to make informed decisions about what product would best suit you and will meet your expectations now and in the future.
-Problems start when failures occur in the product you then find the product importer here is no longer around to back up there own guarantee with no Manufactures Guarantee here you are in trouble.
+They have not stood the test of time in the past.
+The critical issue remains some have failed to meet the performance requirements of the NZ building code B2.
+As they fail to meet standards for durability which states a minimum of 15 years.
+There are many other products cheaper that will out perform these types of products, tin, asphalt shingles, flat clay tiles, they may be worth considering.
+It is worth doing the research now to enable you to make informed decisions about what product would best suit you and will meet your expectations now and in the future.
+Problems start when failures occur in the product, you then find the product importer here is no longer around to back up there own guarantee and with no Manufacturer’s Guarantee here you are in trouble.